 The main areas of pedestrian activity within the Murwillumbah area were on Murwillumbah Street and Wollumbin Street between Riverview Street and Commercial Road.
-This is the main shopping strip through the town and is provided with wide footpaths and several pedestrian (zebra) crossings and traffic signals.
+This is the main shopping strip through the town and is provided with wide footpaths and several pedestrian (zebra) crossings.
 Shared zones on Proudfoots Lane and the connecting laneways provide good access through the town centre.

 Other areas where pedestrian activity was observed included the Council owned Aquatic Centre on Tumbulgum Road, schools on Queensland Road and Nullum Street and Knox Park.
-Some activity was also observed on the northern side of Alma Street in South Murwillumbah.
+Some activity was also observed on the northern side of Alma Street (on the eastern side of Tweed River).